Sales Forecasting Formulas Explained

 SaaS revenue, on the other hand, refers to the actual amount of money received from customers during a specific period.
 Revenue is recognized when the service or product is delivered and invoiced to the customer.
 In the case of SaaS, that would be a monthly or annual payment for the service.
 The company will earn their revenue over time, as it delivers the agreed-upon services.

-A big mistake companies can sometimes make is to think of bookings and revenue as the same thing.
+A big misconception companies can sometimes make is to think of bookings and revenue as the same thing.
 They’re not.
 Bookings do not always result in revenue.
 Bookings can include deals that are not yet finalized or implemented, whereas revenue only accounts for completed transactions.

 While bookings can provide insight into the company’s future revenue potential, revenue reflects the company’s current cash flow.
 By analyzing both metrics respectively, SaaS companies can make informed decisions about their pricing, sales, and growth strategies.